vjkarthik1987/Employee-Social-Network/TO_DO_LATER.md

 - Save post as draft
 - Company should have a registration end date and type of registration
 - Rethink the workflow when a registration happens
-- Overall list of companies
+- Overall list of companies page
-- Overall admin page that creates and manages companies
+- Overall admin page that creates and manages companies and get analytics
+- Flash should stay longer